 Economics Schools in Indiana

-In this state, Economics is the 5th most popular major out of a total 25 majors commonly available.
+In terms of popularity, Economics is the 5th most popular major in the state out of a total 24 majors commonly available.

 Education Levels of Economics Majors in Indiana